sarahciston/codingcare/posts/0critintro.md

 >"A feminism of the Broken Machine focuses on and uses the logic of the machines to highlight current power dynamics that are otherwise hard to pinpoint.
 The Broken Machine uncovers and incites new power moves." [@sharmaManifestoBrokenMachine2020]

->"being challenged by the machine world is one of patriarchy’s deepest fears. [...]
-We must begin with the knowledge that new technologies will not simply redistribute power equitably within already established hierarchies of difference.
-The idea that they will is the stuff of utopian naivete and technological determinism that got us here to begin with.
+>"being challenged by the machine world is one of patriarchy's deepest fears. [...]
 The Broken Machine should not be understood as a new technology.
 It is not an upgrade to an older model or a feminist design solution."[@sharmaManifestoBrokenMachine2020]

 Refusing how technologies have been posited as serving capitalist goals can mean reorienting toward technologies of sharing.